Niagara on the Lake: a foodie's destination

 The town is also known for the Shaw Festival, it is the second largest repertory theater company in North America.
 It has everything from the classics to modern comedy.

 Not very far away from downtown, you will find Fort George, a historic site where Upper Canada set a military post against the Americans in the 19th century.
 Did you know that this year all historic sites and national parks are free because we are celebrating Canada 150th?
 Head to my other post for more info.

 Wineries of NotL

-The Niagara Peninsula has more than 40 wineries spread through Niagara-on-the-Lake and Beamsville.
-From mainstream estates to very small family own vineyards and organic farms, this gives plenty options to choose from.
+The Niagara Peninsula has more than 40 wineries spread through the towns of Niagara-on-the-Lake and Beamsville.
+From mainstream estates to very small family own vineyards and organic farms so this gives you plenty options to choose from.
 All the tastings range from $8 to $12, some will do cheese pairing as well.
-The tour of the wineries ca be done by bike or by car, you you want to do them solo.
+The tour of the wineries can be done by bike or by car; if you want to do them solo.
 There are also tour companies that will drive you around.
 The downside of doing the wineries with a tour is that you cannot choose your stops, the good site is that you don't have to worry about driving a little tipsy.

 Pro tip: If you are doing the tour by yourself, plan your visits in advance.
 If you have some wineries that you will like to visit check their location, they might be too far apart to do them in one day or in two different towns.